Tolkien's monsters: Evil in mind or body

 In the J.R.R.
 Tolkien Encyclopedia, Jonathan Evans initially identifies two categories of monster in Tolkien's legendarium.
 The first includes Trolls, Orcs, and Balrogs, which are humanoid, but distorted in various ways; the second consists of malevolent beasts which resemble those of the natural world, but are much larger, such as the wolflike Wargs, the giant evil spiders – Ungoliant and her brood including Shelob – and the tentacled Watcher in the Water.
 The featherless winged steeds of the Nazgûl are monstrous in the second way, gigantic but evidently based on nature, and "apt to evil".
-Tolkien never names them, though he alludes to them as "fell beasts", and describes them in a letter as "pterodactylic".
+Tolkien never names them, though he describes them as "fell beasts", and describes them in a letter as "pterodactylic".

-Evans notes that a third kind of monster, Tolkien's dragons, "an especially important monstrous type", does not fit either of these categories, and he treats those "extraordinarily large, reptilian creatures ... preternaturally evil monsters" separately.
+Evans notes that Tolkien's dragons, "an especially important monstrous type", do not fit either of these categories, and he treats those "extraordinarily large, reptilian creatures ... preternaturally evil monsters" separately.
 Dragons are mentioned only in passing in The Lord of the Rings, but dragons that can speak but which are certainly not humanoid are important characters in both The Silmarillion and The Hobbit.

 Tolkien was not consistent in his allocation of monsters to these categories.
 In The Hobbit, the hill-trolls are initially comic; they are carnivorous but not particularly malevolent, have vulgar table manners, and speak, with Cockney accents.
 However, when the Wizard Gandalf outwits them, the scholar Christina Fawcett writes, these Trolls are seen as "monstrous, a warning against vice, captured forever in stone for their greed and anger".
 The critic Gregory Hartley adds that the Trolls in The Silmarillion and The Lord of the Rings are "more bestial" and much less like the trolls of Norse mythology; Fawcett compares them to the monster Grendel in Beowulf.
 Tolkien's description runs: "Olog-hai they were called in the Black Speech.
 That Sauron bred them none doubted, though from what stock was not known...
 Trolls they were, but filled with the evil will of their master: a fell race, strong, agile, fierce and cunning, but harder than stone.
 Unlike the older race of the Twilight they could endure the Sun, so long as the will of Sauron held sway over them.
 They spoke little, and the only tongue that they knew was the Black Speech of Barad-dûr."